 "What was the author's main idea in this book?
-What details help you know that is the main idea?"
+What details help you know that is the main idea?
+Where can you find those details in the book?"

-"Why do you think the author chose to include details about \\\\\?
+"Why do you think the author chose to include details about ?
 If you could talk to the author about this book, what might you share with them or ask them?"